Durable Workflows¶

 Step¶

-A step is a single, atomic unit of execution within a workflow.
-Each step is identified by a unique step_id and tracked independently.
+A step is a single, atomic unit of execution within a workflow run.
+Each step is identified by a unique step_id and tracked independently for crash recovery.

 | Property | Description |